 Scrap metal such as copper, aluminum, and steel, is all accepted free of charge for recycling.

-Appliances with contain Freon must have a tag stating that the Freon has been removed by a certified technician or a $10 charge is applied.
+Appliances that contain Freon must have a tag stating that the Freon has been removed by a certified technician or a $10 charge is applied (cash or check only).

 Unwanted cars, trucks, motorcycles, SUVs, RVs, and boats can be donated to Wheels For Wishes, benefiting Make-A-Wish Mid-South.
 Wheels for wishes will pick-up or tow away vehicles free of charge, anywhere in the county, regardless of condition.
 Vehicles will be recycled or auctioned off and 100% of the net proceeds benefit children in Arkansas, Northern Mississippi, and Western Tennessee.
 For more information, click here.

 In Northwest Arkansas we are fortunate to have an electronics recycling program in place to meet the growing demand for disposal.
 Electronic devices are a common part of our lives, but many of them contain lead, mercury, or other heavy metals which have the potential to contaminate our soil and water if not properly handled.
-A small fee covers the cost of disposal.
+Most items come with a $5 charge to cover the cost of disposal (cash or check only).
 The following items are accepted: